Bombay HC asks Maharashtra to respond to writ alleging senior BJP leader’s role in Satara riots

 On September 10, hours after the screenshot went viral, a large mob, with most of their faces covered and number plates of motorbikes blackened, entered the village and attacked the mosque where six Tablighi Jamaat members from a nearby village were holding religious discussions with local residents after the night prayers.

-The petition states that the mob chanted “Jai Shri Ram”, as per witnesses, and one accused, Kadam, referred to Pawaskar’s instructions to damage properties as he attacked those in the mosque.
+The petition states that the mob shouted “Jai Shri Ram”, as per witnesses, and one accused, Kadam, referred to Pawaskar’s instructions to damage properties as he attacked those in the mosque.
 Kadam is also named as a prime accused in the murder of Hassan.

 Another witness, the petition observed, said he heard Kadam say that Pawaskar had asked them to kill Muslims in the mosque.
 In total, at least three witnesses from the mosque have stated that Pawaskar’s name was taken by the mob during the attack.